groonga/fluent-plugin-groonga-query-log/README.md

     * Default: `0.1`

   * `slow_response_threshold`: It specifies threshold to treat a request is slow.
-If a request for a query spends more than the threshold, the query is slow query.
+If a request spends more than the threshold, the query in the request is slow query.
     * Default: `0.2`

   * `flatten`: It specifies whether parsed query log is mapped to a